VictoriaMetrics/victorialogs-datasource/src/README.md

 ## Derived Fields

-In VictoriaLogs datasource settings, you can configure fields that can be used to extract values from a log message and create a link from its value.
+In VictoriaLogs datasource settings, you can configure rules of extracting values from a log message to create a link with that value.

 For example, if log entries have field `trace_id` then we can configure a Derived Field to make a link to Jaeger datasource for viewing an associated trace: